pivotal-cf/service-backup-release/README.md

 - **Send a pull request**

     Set up a pull request to the service-backup repository.
-Remember that development is carried out on a branch called `develop`; please submit to this branch!
+Remember that development is carried out on a branch called `master`; please submit to this branch!